One week in Cuba

-At night time we heading out to Fabrica de Arte Cubano in Varadero on the suggestion of a Brit we met who produces Cuban productions all over the world ( Havana Nights, Beuna Vista Social Club).
+At night time we headed out to Fabrica de Arte Cubano in Varadero at the suggestion of a Brit we met who produces Cuban productions all over the world ( Havana Nights, Beuna Vista Social Club).

 The venue is a converted former brickworks with theatre performances, film, dancing, music, and visual arts all under one roof.

-TIP The other valuable tip he gave us was to book a table in one of the restaurants to avoid the heaving queue that line up to get in most nights.
+TIP The other valuable tip he gave us was to book a table in one of the restaurants to avoid the heaving queue that lines up to get in most nights.